DiltheyLab/graph-genome-workbench/evaluation_pangenie/README.md

 - `download-data.smk`: This downloads all the necessary data.
 This includes: short-reads of our sample, a reference genome, a pangenome graph in VCF format (used to represent variants of already known haplotypes) and a benchmark dataset in VCF format (used to evaluate the resulting genotyped data).

 - `genotyping.smk`: This applies the PanGenie tool to the short-reads of our sample, the reference genome and the pangenome graph.
 As output, it produces a VCF file containing genotypes for the variants provided in the input pangenome graph.
+Additionally, we apply two other algorithms (i.e. BayesTyper and GraphTyper) for inference genotyping and comparing results between them.

 - `evaluation.smk`: With the help of VCFeval, this evaluates the resulting genotyped VCF file for our sample by comparing it to the corresponding assembly of our sample in VCF format.
-As output, it yields the measured performance between both VCF files mainly in terms of: precision, recall and F-measure.
+As output, it yields the measured performance between both VCF files mainly in terms of the following metrics: precision, recall and F-measure.
+This is carried out for each genotyping algorithm.
+Finally, the outcomes are plotted together depending on variant size for the three different metrics.

 Additionally, the `config.json` contains the paths to store our data and `run_pipeline.sh` allows us to run our workflow.
 To do so, execute the command: `sh run_pipeline.sh`